Sample plan

 Westminster

 The Elizabeth Tower (containing Big Ben) was cleaned during 2017-2022 and looks like it did in 1859 — freshly Gothic.
 Walk across Westminster Bridge for the London Eye-framed photo everyone takes.
 The Parliament buildings are the same river-facing facade as every movie you've ever seen about London.
+If you're on the bridge at 6pm Big Ben strikes the hour, the chime echoes 10 seconds along the Thames — a London 'immersive sound moment.'

 10:30